 KWFF has utilized a partnership with BRIDGES to offer ongoing leadership training for some students across the year.
 In addition, Hardy Farrow, who established a social entrepreneurship curriculum called L.I.T.E (Let's Innovate Through Education), has worked with our students to foster their ideas on entrepreneurship and innovation.

 The Dorothy and Kemmons Wilson Speaker Series

 The Dorothy and Kemmons Wilson Speaker Series is designed to honor the legacy of faith established by Dorothy and Kemmons in their church home at Christ United Methodist Church.
 Annually since 2005, a nationally known Christian speaker has been invited to share a message of hope and love to those attending.
 The series entails a leadership luncheon where community leaders and friends are invited to hear a motivational message to inspire their work.
-This year we hosted Tommy Spaulding.
-Previous speakers include Max Lucado, John Maxwell, Tony Campolo, Tony Dungy, Jim Stovall, Dennis Rainey, and Gary Chapman.
+This year we hosted John O'Leary.
+Previous speakers include Tommy Spaulding, Max Lucado, John Maxwell, Tony Campolo, Tony Dungy, Jim Stovall, Dennis Rainey, and Gary Chapman.